spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 ## Applying merchant commissions to the sum item total price to pay after discounts with additions

 You might want to change how commission is calculated on the project level by applying commissions to the sum item total price to pay after discounts with additions.
 In Glue API, this is represented by `sumPriceToPayAggregation`.
 This can be useful when you want to apply commissions to total paid by a customer a line item.
 This amount is what the customer is getting charged.
-Sum of all line items plus expenses, like a shipment fee, is equal to the grand total.

 This customization is factored into the application design.
 A developer can change this logic within two hours by following [Create merchant commission calculator type plugins](/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugins.html).